OmegAMP: Targeted AMP Discovery via Biologically Informed Generation: OmegAMP

+Importantly, $\text{cond}(\bm{s})$ can be readily obtained, as the AMP property is set to 1 if the peptide originates from curated AMP databases, and is set to 0 otherwise.
+The length, charge and hydrophobicity properties can be obtained via known biological algorithms.
+Our focus on deterministically accessible properties prevents the risk of conditioning on noisy labels, a common pitfall when using trained classifiers on scarce data \citep{szymczak2023artificial}.
 During inference, a user can specify a \textit{target profile} by providing desired values for these properties (or indicating an omission \(\varnothing\) for unconstrained attributes), which then forms the conditional input to the generative model, denoted by \(\bm{c}\).
-Importantly, this framework retains generality, as AMP unconditional generation is achieved by omitting all properties but the AMP property.
+Importantly, this framework retains generality, as AMP unconditional generation is achieved by omitting all properties but the AMP property, which is set to 1.

 To make our generative model \(\mathcal{M}_\theta\) adhere to such target profiles, we introduce a conditional training objective.
 This objective allows the model to learn the relationship between peptide sequences and varying subsets of their properties.
-To do this, for each training sequence \(\bm{s}\), we first compute the full property vector \(\text{cond}(\bm{s})\) and then generate multiple conditioning vectors \(\bm{c}\) by selectively masking its elements in various ways.
+For each training sequence \(\bm{s}\), we first compute the full property vector \(\text{cond}(\bm{s})\) and then generate multiple conditioning vectors \(\bm{c}\) by selectively masking its elements in various ways.
 Let \(m\) be a binary mask sampled from a distribution \(\mathcal{D}_{\text{mask}}\).
 The modified conditioning vector is then \(\bm{c} = \text{cond}(\bm{s}) \diamond m\), where \(\diamond\) symbolizes an operation that applies the mask (e.g., replacing masked elements with a special token).
 The general conditional loss is then: